Pain Management

 Nonsteroidal anti-inflammatory drugs

-Nonsteroidal anti-inflammatory drugs (NSAIDs) are drugs that reduce inflammation.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are drugs that reduce pain and inflammation.
 They can help treat muscle pain from NMOSD, but they may not be effective at treating nerve pain.
 Examples of NSAIDs include naproxen and ibuprofen.1,3

 Muscle relaxants